This post may contain affiliate links, please read my disclosure policy for details.

 - Add canned tomatoes with their juices and gently break them up with a spoon.

-- Pour in the chicken or vegetable bone broth, then add dried basil, oregano, and red pepper flakes (if using).
+- Pour in the bone broth, then add dried basil, oregano, and red pepper flakes (if using).
 Stir to combine.

 - Bring the soup to a boil, then reduce the heat to low.
 Cover partially and simmer for 20–25 minutes.